TrumpSsta/book_library/README.md

 # Book Library

-Cognifide Java Intern Project
+### Cognifide Java Intern Project

-## Getting Started

 This is a book library managment platform.
 Application enable libraries to share informations about their book collections with customers.
-I created 2 endpoints which serve the relevant informaton based on data read from JSON file.
+I created 3 endpoints which serve the relevant informaton based on data read from JSON file.
+## Getting Started
+Spring Boot application, works on localhost, port 8080.
+There are 3 points, which returns:
+-book identified by the given ISBN number, or id if field isbn13 doesnt exist, -list of all books that are assigned to the requested category, -Lists all authors and their rating.
+Project was written in Intellij Idea.
 ## Run Project
 #### Clone Repository